Business

 At your team meetings, it is also important to delegate tasks to each provider.
 These tasks may include patient engagement, writing care plans, or scheduling appointments.
 Assigning projects to individual providers ensures nothing gets done twice, therefore saving time and creating a more efficient team.

 Tip: Use Healthie’s Tasks feature to assign tasks to other providers within the platform, and associate tasks with specific patients.
 Streamline your workflows by internalizing communication to the Healthie platform.
-To set up a free Starter account today, click here.

-Using Healthie to Build Multidisciplinary Teams
+Using Healthie to build multidisciplinary teams

 The Healthie platform has a plethora of features to help you build a patient-focused care team, while streamlining your internal communications and workflows within your organization.